thezedwards/AppNoticeSDK-iOS/README.md

 #### Explicit Consent
 Explicit consent must either be accepted or declined by the user.
 If consent is accepted, your app may proceed as usual.
 However, if consent is declined there are a few cases that you'll need to handle:

+- If your app will not function without the disclosed trackers, the customer should be prevented from using the app.
+Their only option is to modify their preferences or uninstall (similar to acception Terms and Conditions or not).
-- If your app is fully functional without depending on any third party trackers, you can simply disable all trackers and let the user continue using the app.
+- If your app is fully functional without depending on any third party trackers, you can simply disable all optional trackers and let the user continue using the app.
-- If your app depends on any trackers that cannot be disabled, you must prevent the user from using the app (or at least the parts of the app that require trackers).
-If your app will allow the user to continue to use the app with limited functionality, notify the user about the limitations.
+- If your app will allow the user to continue to use the app with limited functionality, notify the user about the limitations.
 You might say something like: "To enjoy the full functionality of this app, you must accept the privacy preferences in the app's settings.
 This app will now continue with limited functionality."
-- Inform the user if your app requires a restart before any newly changed tracker settings can take effect.
-Some trackers may require an app restart to be fully enabled/disabled.
+- If necessary, inform the user that your app requires a restart before any newly-changed tracker settings can take effect.
+(Some trackers may require an app restart to be fully enabled/disabled.)
-- Users have the right to withdraw consent at any time, even after they've already given it.
+- Users have the right to withdraw consent for individual trackers at any time, even after they've already given it.
 The SDK's [Manage Preferences View](#preferences) should be accessible from within your app for this purpose.
 (This may typically be in some kind of app settings or preferences view, for example.)

 ##### Swift